Residency and Fellowship Programs

 Resident Research Committees

-A research committee is customized for each resident and includes the residency program director, an expert in the practice area in which research will be conducted, and an expert in study design, data analysis, and statistical methods.
+A team-based research committee is customized for each resident and includes the residency program director, an expert in the practice area in which research will be conducted, and an expert in study design, data analysis, and statistical methods.
 The committee supports the resident through each step of the process, providing the mentorship and resources necessary for a successful research experience.
 Residents also complete a research curriculum which includes OUHSC Institutional Review Board (IRB) certification for conducting human research and research training sessions in Resident Rounds.

 College of Pharmacy